Golden Horse Memorial Archway in the City of Kunming

 - Kunming, Denver, and Nairobi were chosen to be collaborators on the Sino-African Initiative Grant awarded by Sister Cities International for a pilot project to address urban poverty in Africa through tri-lateral relationship building.
 In 2013, the efforts of the three cities resulted in completed renovations at the Madaraka School in Nairobi, primarily adding flush toilets, and greatly enhancing the water supply to the school.

 - In 2011, Denver hosted the 25th Anniversary Celebration and accompanied trade talks.
 This marked an important milestone for the Kunming-Denver sister city relationship.
+For the 30th Anniversary Celebration Kunming officials were accompanied by stunning ethnic dancers.

-- Sister Cities International selected Kunming and Denver to be recipients of the award for “Innovation”, which was presented at the China-U.S. Sister Cities International Conference in Washington, D.C. in March of 2014.
+- Sister Cities International selected Kunming and Denver to be recipients of the award for “Innovation,” which was presented at the China-U.S. Sister Cities International Conference in Washington, D.C. in March of 2014.

 Kunming Committee Contact Information